Deuter Gravity Pitch 12 Review

 Our Analysis and Test Results

-Weighing in at 14 ounces, the Gravity Pitch is the third lightest pack in our test, behind the REI Flash 18 and Arc'teryx Cierzo.
+Weighing in at 14 ounces, the Gravity Pitch is one of the lighter options.
 It's the only pack in our review to have any sort of rigid frame, which in this case, is a Delrin rod.
 This strikes our testers as overkill for a pack with a 12-liter volume, and we wonder if it's the reason this small pack is heavier than the competition.

-The Gravity Pitch's 100 denier fabric is the wimpiest, regarding abrasion resistance, in our review.
+The Gravity Pitch's 100 denier fabric is pretty wimpy in regards to abrasion resistance.
 However, in a few places, including the bottom of the pack, climbers at least get a double layer of fabric.
 The zipper openings on the outside of the pack are a smaller size coil zipper with no protective flap.
 In the experience of our testers, these wear out quickly, particularly if the pack is overstuffed on a regular basis.
-Climbers looking for something durable but still svelte should consider our Editors' Choice award winner, the Patagonia Linked Pack 18L.

 Its small profile and smooth exterior are a boon when bushwhacking if you botch the approach (or bushwhacking is a typical occurrence).
 Those qualities are also beneficial on-route.
 Our testers found we could leave this pack on while climbing through short squeezes or chimneys where we might have chosen to dangle a larger pack off of our harness.

 Despite its light weight, we didn't favor this pack for use inside a larger one whilst on longer missions.
-The Delrin rod made it harder to cram this bag into a larger pack, and the Flash 18 is our favorite for that job.
+The Delrin rod made it harder to cram this bag into a larger pack.

 The Gravity has most of the conveniences we've come to expect in this category.
 There's a key clip in the external pocket and inside is a stretchy drop-in pocket for a hydration bladder with a Velcro loop, which keeps it upright and allows the hose to pass through.
 There is also a loop on each shoulder strap, just below the sternum strap.
 A photo on the Deuter website seems to indicate that these are for racking gear, but we found doing so to be annoying at best.